Personalised reading lists for maximum engagement

 Launch Partner Programme

 JAMES can help your organisation serve your readers the content they love and increase your chances of retaining them.
-We are currently selecting 2 publishers for the third batch of our Launch Partner Programme closing in June 15th 2020.
+We are now selecting two more partners for the 4th round of the Launch Partner Programme.
 If interested in participating, fill out the form and our team will be in contact shortly.

 JAMES easily integrates in your tech environment